 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Telephone and Data Systems, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of July 3, 2023 – (NYSE: TDS)

-/EIN News/ -- NEW YORK, May 25, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Telephone and Data Systems, Inc..
+/EIN News/ -- NEW YORK, June 01, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Telephone and Data Systems, Inc.

 Shareholders who purchased shares of TDS during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.